bollinca/testing-practice/README.md

-This is just a record of Test Driven Development practice.
+This is a record of Test Driven Development practice.